10. The Next-to-Last Days

 As if he hadn’t made himself clear yet, Jeremiah kept going. “‘For behold, the days are coming,’ says Yahweh, ‘that I will bring back from captivity My people Israel and Judah.
 And I will cause them to return to the land that I gave to their fathers, and they shall possess it.’”
 (Jeremiah 30:3) Notice that the Jews (not just Judah, but all of Israel) won’t return on their own, but Yahweh will “bring” them, will “cause them to return.”
 Why?
 Because of the promises He made to Abraham, Isaac, and Jacob.

 The prophet continued: “Thus says Yahweh: ‘Refrain your voice from weeping, and your eyes from tears; for your work shall be rewarded,’ says Yahweh, ‘and they shall come back from the land of the enemy.
 There is hope in your future,’ says Yahweh, ‘that your children shall come back to their own border.
 I have surely heard Ephraim bemoaning himself: “You have chastised me, and I was chastised, like an untrained bull.
 Restore me, and I will return, for You are Yahweh my God.
 Surely, after my turning, I repented; and after I was instructed, I struck myself on the thigh; I was ashamed, yes, even humiliated, because I bore the reproach of my youth.”
 Is Ephraim My dear son?
 Is he a pleasant child?
 For though I spoke against him, I earnestly remember him still; therefore My heart yearns for him; I will surely have mercy on him,’ says Yahweh.”
 (Jeremiah 31:16-20) Though he was primarily a prophet to Judah, Jeremiah has just delivered a message of hope and comfort to Ephraim (a.k.a.
-Samaria, the Northern Kingdom, or “Israel”)—who had been conquered, dispersed, and assimilated—diluted and polluted—by Assyria 130 years before!
+Samaria, the Northern Kingdom, or “Israel”)—who had been conquered, dispersed, and assimilated—diluted and polluted—by Assyria 130 years previously!
 Yahweh knows who His people are—all of them.

 Next, Yahweh chides the future Israel for taking their sweet time returning.
 “Set up signposts, make landmarks.
 Set your heart toward the highway, the way in which you went.
 Turn back, O virgin of Israel, turn back to these your cities.
 How long will you gad about, O you backsliding daughter?
 For Yahweh has created a new thing in the earth—a woman shall encompass a man.”
 (Jeremiah 31:21-22) It’s kind of a dare: How long are you going to fool around, you silly girl of a nation, just because it’s “impossible?”
 I, Yahweh, have given you—a weak, defenseless “woman,”—the strength to overcome a fierce, strong “man,” the weight of the whole world’s animosity and opposition.
 Even today, only about half of the world’s known Jews live in the Promised Land.